OCamlPro/alt-ergo/docs/sphinx_docs/About/licenses/index.rst

 Note that plugins or preludes may have different licenses.
 Please referer to their directory.

-Until 2013, some parts of this code were released under the terms of the :download:`Apache Software License version 2.0 <Apache-License-2.0.txt>`.

 In case of doubt, please refer to the header of each file to know under which license it is distributed.